-Develop the knowledge and skills necessary to meet the growing demand for data science experts in the context of ongoing digital transformation.
+Develop the knowledge and skills necessary to meet the growing demand for data science experts in the context of ongoing digital transformation and artificial intelligence.

-The MSU Bachelor of Science in Data Science is an interdisciplinary program designed to include three general areas of coursework: general education to develop critical thinking and writing skills; a program core of computer science, statistics, mathematics, business information systems, and communications skills; and applications of the data science fundamentals in a specific concentration.
-Currently, the program offers 9 concentrations.
+The MSU Bachelor of Science in Data Science includes three general areas of coursework: general education to develop critical thinking and writing skills; a program core of computer science, statistics, mathematics, business information systems, and communications skills; and applications of the data science fundamentals in a specific concentration.
+Currently, the program offers 10 concentrations.

 Modern enterprise management presents complex challenges of identifying actionable knowledge derived from the emerging flood of new data captured by an exploding number of online processes and connected sensors and devices.
 Companies are redesigning their organizational structures and processes to leverage this new capability – the concentration in BIS will prepare students to play a leading role in this emerging digital transformation and help companies compete in the increasingly connected environment.
 Students who complete the concentration will be prepared to solve business problems and identify business opportunities in the context of intelligent data analytics and digital transformation.